rrbutani/bzlcon24-slides/slides/03-the-problem.md

 consider: the role of the sandbox..

 <!--

+unfortunately this doesn't mean all of our problems are solved

 in this case we knew about the missing dependency so we were able to fix it